-Wandering around the blog world with no map and no direction and I came across Sleep is for the week, Writing Workshop in association with ACTION AID.
+Wandering around the blog world with no map and no direction and I came across ACTION AID.
 I’d seen the writing workshop around on other blogs so I was aware of it but it’s not for me because I am not a writer.
 I am a woman who blogs.
 However, the theme was giving, and I was inspired.
-I hope it isn’t controversial, it’s something I that’s important to me.
+I hope it isn’t controversial, it’s something I that’s important to me., in association with

 I used to volunteer, to give my time for free, and the person who gained most from that was me.
 I’ve volunteered on various projects, in various roles, from mentoring, working with young homeless people, to a management committee role on a women’s project.
 I learn new skills, I learn about myself and it opened the doors took me to the work I do now.

 For several years I worked with asylum seekers, I often been told what people think of asylum seekers, strangers have given me their opinions whether I’ve been interested or not.
 I tend to find that while I’ve met many, many asylum seekers read their documents, read Government policy documents and heard the experiences of families and single people seeking asylum, the strangers with the opinion have never met one.